Xavier Becerra

 Criminal law enforcement

-On January 17, 2020, Becerra and Riverside Police Chief Larry Gonzalez announced the successful execution of "Operation Blocc Buster," targeting the Casa Blanca Gangster Crips street gang in Riverside.
-This operation led to the arrest of 15 individuals and the seizure of 14 firearms, including assault weapons, along with methamphetamine and cocaine.
-The Casa Blanca Gangster Crips, known for violent crimes such as murder, assault, and narcotics trafficking, have been a significant concern in the south Riverside community.
+On January 17, 2020, Becerra and Riverside Police chief Larry Gonzalez announced the successful execution of "Operation Blocc Buster".
+The operation led to the arrest of 15 individuals associated with the Casa Blanca Gangster Crips street gang in Riverside and the seizure of 14 firearms, methamphetamine, and cocaine.[citation needed]

-Further operations throughout 2018 and 2019 maintained this momentum.
 In August 2018, an operation targeted the MS-13 gang in the Central Valley and beyond.
-October 2018 featured a major operation dismantling Riverside County's largest criminal street gang.
-The following year, multiple operations were directed against Norteño street gangs in Kings, Tulare, and Stanislaus Counties, as well as in Stockton.
-In December 2019, the Country Boy Crips in south Bakersfield were the focus of a significant operation.
-These targeted actions reflect the Becerra's ongoing dedication to curbing gang-related violence and crime, ensuring safer communities across California.[83]
+The following year, multiple operations were directed against Norteño street gangs in Kings, Tulare, and Stanislaus Counties, as well as in Stockton.[citation needed] In December 2019, the Country Boy Crips in south Bakersfield were the focus of a significant operation.[citation needed]

 Becerra brought fourteen felony charges against Center for Medical Progress activists for recording fourteen videos (see Planned Parenthood 2015 undercover videos controversy), and one felony charge for conspiring to invade privacy, on March 28, 2017.[36]
 The charges were dismissed by a California Superior Court judge in June for not stating the names of those recorded and the specific dates of the recordings;[37] the charges were refiled with the names and dates in July 2017.[38]